MuhammedZohaib/My-Second-Brain/OOP/Java How to program 11e Notes.md

 contains several such operations, the operators are applied from left to right.
 Addition and subtraction operators have the same level of precedence.

+Never Use `printf` to print a `String` while taking input from the user as it can result in security breach as malicious user can supply format specifier and execute through `printf`